qexat/Qyte/docs/idlt.md

 ### Entry

 -   Key: its size is set above.
-In any case, the key `0` is always reserved and cannot be used.
+In any case, the `NUL` key (`0`) is always reserved and cannot be used.
 -   ID: variable size.
 Implementation detail: a maximum size might be set up -- if so, it must be at least 256 bytes.

 The end of the entry is marked by `NUL` bytes ; their number depends on the ID character size that has been set above.